riyasy/MacOSPhotosVideoTimeStampSetter/README.md

-# MacOSPhotosVideoTimeStampSetter
-In macOS Photos app, when importing videos, for some file formats or files from some specific phones or cameras, the timestamp of the video is set as imported time instead of the actual time stamp of the video.
-The script corrects the timestamp of the video based on the timestamp from the file name.
-In future, setting from modified/created time stamp is planned.

-# Usage
+# MacOSPhotosAppTimeStampSetter

-Prerequisite

-The filename of the videos should start with the following format YYYYMMDD_HHMMSS This can be easily done in any batch renaming tools, Exiftool etc.
-The file renaming should be done before importing.

-Steps
-1. Download the script file to your mac.
+Usually when we import photos/videos into the Photos app in MacOS, the date is taken either from exif date or from the modified date.
+But in some cases (for some old cameras or file formats), we see that the photo/video date is set as the imported time.
+Taking each photo or video and correcting it is difficult.
+We can use Apple Scripts to automate this.
+But apple script in Photos does not have the option to take created/modified date of the original file.
+So we have to take the date either from exif data or from the file name.
+Since the exif data is different for different cameras and phones, the best way is to rename the files before importing so that the wanted date information is stored in the file name itself.

+The workflow follwed is like this.

+1. Use "advanced renamer" tool in windows or "exif tool (https://exiftool.org)" in MacOS to modify the file names to start with "YYYYMMDD_HHMMSS" format.
+For e.g. 20080413_094607 (Canon910IS).jpg
-2. Open Photos app
+2. Then import the files to Photos app.
-3. Open the script in Script Editor
+3. Open the script in Script Editor tool in Mac.
-4. Select the videos for which you want to correct the timestamp
+4. In Photos App, select all the files for which we need to set the date from the file name.
-5. Run the script
+5. Run the script.
+6. Voila, now we have all the wrong dates set to the correct date as seen in the file name.